-CSA/DFL reserves the right to supply materials and parts; Contractor shall be responsible for transporting said materials from the warehouse to the work site.
+CSA/DFL reserves the right to supply materials and parts; Contractor shall be responsible for transporting said materials from the warehouse to the work site responsible to clean the work area and any other space that has been affected by his activity.
+All debris shall be disposed into appropriate bins (i.e. metal, paper, garbage) provided by the CSA/DFL.